 18 – Pasta Bowls

 I started feeding my dogs from pasta bowls when Sydney was diagnosed with cancer in 2020.
-She stopped eating and I wondered if it was because the smell of the food was too overpowering.
+She stopped eating, and I wondered if it was because the smell of the food was too overpowering.
 When I switched to a pasta bowl, which allowed me to spread the food out, she returned to eating.
-I now feed all of my dogs from pasta bowls and alternate between two sets.
+I now feed all my dogs from pasta bowls and alternate between two sets.

 19 – Neater Feeder Raised Dog Dish